nahid78777/nahid78777/README.md

 - Git & GitHub
 ---

 ### ⚡ A Bit About Me
-- 💻 Beginner in cybersecurity
 - 🎯 Goal: Become a SOC Analyst
+- 🎌 Interested in anime
 - 📚 Learning bug bounty & web security
-- 🚀 Always trying to improve
+- 🚀 Always improving and exploring